- Installation

 Check Constraint

-Check constraints allow you to specify an arbitrary boolean expression.
+Check constraints allow you to specify an arbitrary Boolean expression.
 Any columns that do not satisfy this expression violate the constraint.
 For example, we could enforce that the name

 column does not contain spaces using the following CHECK